Shopify/FunctionalTableData/README.md

 ### Building custom Cells

-In order to build custom cells we will need to have 3 parts:
+In order to build custom cells we will need:

 1. A custom view class
 2. An object to manage the view state
-3. And optionally, a list builder to build the table view sections

 Let's build a view replicating a new iMessage cell